jesseskinner/hover/README.md

 });
 ```

 Worried about your state being mutated?
-Every time `getState` is called, a fresh copy of your state is returned.
-And every time `setState` is called, or an action handler is called, a fresh copy is made for you to work with inside the store.
-So you get the simplicity of JavaScript objects and protection from leaky pointers.
-Hoverboard uses serialization to destroy any object pointers and keep your state fresher longer.
+You can easily provide a custom `getState` function that will be called every time `setState` is called, or an action handler is called, to help prevent mutation or enforce immutability.

 Hoverboard was inspired by other Flux implementations, like [Alt](https://github.com/goatslacker/alt) and [Reflux](https://github.com/spoike/refluxjs).
 Those versions are very lightweight, but Hoverboard is practically weightless.

-For more information, check out the [Usage](#usage), [Documentation](#documentation) and [FAQ](#faq) below.

 ## Usage